yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Adding a main character

 Next our main character the little monster will make its debut.
-Drag `assets/texture/PurpleMonster` from **resource manager** and put it under `Canvas` in **arrangement manager**, and make sure its position is below `ground`, in this way our main character will be shown at the very front.
+Drag `assets/texture/PurpleMonster` from the **Assets** panel and put it under `Canvas` in **arrangement manager**, and make sure its position is below `ground`, in this way our main character will be shown at the very front.

 To highlight the aura of the main character in the scene nodes, we right click the newly added `PurpleMonster` node, choose `rename` and rename it as `Player`.